ElementAstro/atom-docs/src/content/docs/en/system/software.md

 ---
-title: Software-related Functions Documentation
+title: Software-related Functions
-description: Comprehensive documentation for functions in the atom::system namespace, including checking software installation status, retrieving application versions, paths, and permissions.
+description: Comprehensive for functions in the atom::system namespace, including checking software installation status, retrieving application versions, paths, and permissions.
 ---

-# Software-related Functions Documentation

 ## Overview

-This documentation covers a set of functions designed to interact with software installations and applications on a system.
+This covers a set of functions designed to interact with software installations and applications on a system.
 These functions are part of the `atom::system` namespace and provide capabilities such as checking software installation status, retrieving application versions, paths, and permissions.

 ## Function Definitions